Commonly asked questions about 401(k) rollovers

 How do I roll over my retirement plan savings into a Vanguard IRA®?

-You start by deciding what type of IRA is best for you and choosing your investments.
+You start by deciding what type of IRA is best for you.
 You'll then call the financial company that holds your former employer's retirement plan and have your savings moved into a Vanguard IRA.

 How long does a rollover take?